If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Part of the Castle is in ruins, but some parts have stood the test of time, and one is in the room with the painted ceiling, which dates to the 17th Century.

-This Castle dates back to the 12th or 13th centuries and has been extended on over the centuries.
+This Castle dates back to the 12th or 13th centuries and has been extended over the centuries.

 Walled and terraced gardens, as well as a doocot, or pigeon house, surround three sides of the Castle.